COVID-19 pandemic in Michigan: 2021

+Michigan received $65 billion from the American Rescue Plan Act of 2021, signed into law by President Joe Biden on March 11, 2021.
+A total of $622 million of federal money for rental assistance became available to eligible Michigan residents starting the third week of March 2021.
+Some of it, $282 million, was distributed immediately, and the other $340 million was appropriated by the state legislature at a later date.

 Testing

+2020

 During the week of March 16, 2020, Michigan Medicine started in-house testing for COVID-19, with the capabilities to deliver same-day results.
 This allowed the hospital to bypass the state's testing system, which was previously the sole provider of testing for the virus.
 The same week, the health system also launched drive-thru testing services for Michigan Medicine patients at West Ann Arbor Health Center, Brighton Health Center, and Canton Health Center.

 Similarly, Beaumont Health and Henry Ford Health System in Metro Detroit also developed in-house testing methods in an effort to increase overall testing capacity within the state.
-On March 27, 2020, a regional drive-up testing center opened in Detroit, at the vacant State Fairgrounds site.
-A partnership between Wayne, Oakland, and Macomb counties, the city of Detroit, and three regional health systems, the center is able to test up to 400 residents a day, who are referred to the site from their doctor via scheduled appointments.
-The state restructured reporting procedures and began incorporating private test results in official government case tallies on March 19, 2020.
-On April 15, 2020, Hurley Medical Center in Flint opened a mobile testing clinic at Atwood Stadium, with capacity for at least 250 people per day.
-Testing is provided to those with orders from a doctor and is not open to the general public.
-Similar drive-thru testing facilities opened in Atlanta, Bad Axe, Battle Creek, Bay City, Benton Harbor, Dearborn, Grand Rapids, Jackson, Kalamazoo, Lansing, Saginaw, and Traverse City.
+On March 27, a regional drive-up testing center opened in Detroit, at the vacant State Fairgrounds site, which was able to test up to 400 residents a day.
+The state restructured reporting procedures and began incorporating private test results in official government case tallies on March 19.